javasoze/clue/README.md

     ./bin/clue.sh my-idx help

-    docval - gets doc value for a given doc, <field> <docid>, if <docid> not specified, all docs are shown exit - exits program
+    delete - deletes a list of documents from searching via a query, input: query docval - gets doc value for a given doc, <field> <docid>, if <docid> not specified, all docs are shown exit - exits program
 	help - displays help
-	info - displays information about the index, <segment number> to get information on the segment postings - iterating postings given a term, e.g. <fieldname:fieldvalue>
+	info - displays information about the index, <segment number> to get information on the segment merge - force merges segments into given N segments, input: number of max segments postings - iterating postings given a term, e.g. <fieldname:fieldvalue>
-	search - executes a query against the index, <query string> <num doc count to return, default 10>
+	search - executes a query against the index, input: <query string>
 	terms - gets terms from the index, <field:term>, term can be a prefix